|People/Web Search||Calendar||Emergency Info||A-Z Index||UVA Email||University of Virginia|

 HALLOWEEN SAFETY TIPS

-The first 1,000 fourth-year students who sign the I’ll Remember The Game pledge will receive a free pair of sunglasses and stadium cup.
-Pedge forms are available at all events and presentations, and at the Gordie Center (170 Rugby Road, Lower Level of Madison House) 10/28 - 11/01 between 9am-5pm.
+The first 500 fourth-year students who sign the I’ll Remember The Game pledge will receive a free long-sleeve tee and stadium cup.
+Pledge forms are available at all events and presentations, and at the Gordie Center (lower level of Student Health - 400 Brandon Ave.)
+November 18-21 between 9am-5pm.

 Safe Spring Break activities are designed to encourage students to stay safe and responsible during the break.
 ADAPT sponsors flyers, ads, and staffed awareness tables to distribute information and free Spring Break Kits.